Perhaps the Most Important Book of Non-Fiction in the 20th Century

 Time to buy old US gold coins

 As undergraduates, many people read Plato, particularly “The Republic”, and are enthralled.
 The idea that we can willfully design a perfect, conflict free society is seductive and desirable to young minds who have just left the security of the family, or not.
 Philosophers in the 19th century rebelled against the hegemony of determanistic materialism that had held sway since Francis Bacon began the struggle to push the Church’s Plato back into the Pandora ’s Box it came from.
 Successively, Hume, Kant, Hegel, Marx, Comte and Mill reopened the box.
 But without the Church to teach them otherwise, men began to believe they could perfect themselves.
 Bismarck and Woodrow Wilson made the first political attempts at a Great Society with seeming benevolence.
 Mussolini, Hitler, Tojo, Stalin and Mao followed their The Road to Serfdom: T...
-F. A. Hayek Best Price: $3.40 Buy New $5.20 (as of 05:24 EDT - Details) example with significantly less universally humane intent.
+Best Price: $3.40 Buy New $5.20 (as of 05:24 EDT - Details) example with significantly less universally humane intent.
 All of these politicians believed they could organize the world into a scientifically created Eden sans deity through extensive economic planning by a central governing authority vested in academic experts.
 This authority would have the power to distribute goods and services in such a way that people would be freed from want and from mundane economic decisions.
 They could live their lives in pursuit of those things much loftier than material wealth.
 They could fill their days with art and science and comradery and love.
 Organization and planning would liberate humanity from strife, privation, drudgery and tedium.
 For nearly one hundred and fifty years socialist doctrine has imbued this dream-world into the heads of the young, the desperate, the hungry, the angry, the resentful and the lonely.
 Social economic planning was the perfect religious message for generations of men who had lost the Religion of Divinity and were searching for a religion within themselves.
 Many politicians believe this still today or cynically advocated such policies to accrue power from the gullible.

 So the Road to Serfdom is analysis of this intense human desire to organize the world around us through planning in order to achieve some always ill-defined optimum for all.
 The book clearly demonstrates that the great flaw in this idea is that men can never get together and agree exactly what to plan for or what is optimal.
 The artist will want resources allocated to the National Endowment for the Arts; the scientist will insist that more be sent to the National Institutes for Health; the farmer will demand that subsidies for corn are the only way society can survive, parents and students will demand bursary, and the poor will clamor for support.
 This will inevitably lead to conflict as what each man lobbies for is not really an optimum for all but an optimum for himself.
 The only way these conflicts can be resolved is through a strong central authority that can coerce the cooperation of all the members of society and assign priorities for the allocation of resources.
 As men will always resist coercion, the applied authority must become increasingly violent to the point of being life threatening in order to impose its central economic will.
 As the process of organization and planning becomes ever more comprehensive, ultimate authority must eventually be concentrated in the hands of one person, a dictator.
 In Hayek’s words: